michaelthielemans/ProjectHosting/Kubernetes/kube-vip.md

 Define the 'kube-vip' alias for later use:
 >this command only works with the Containerd CRI

+>[!warning] make sure to switch to root user before creating the alias!! otherwise you cannot run the alias with sudo privileges
 ```
 alias kube-vip="ctr image pull ghcr.io/kube-vip/kube-vip:$KVVERSION; ctr run --rm --net-host ghcr.io/kube-vip/kube-vip:$KVVERSION vip /kube-vip"
 ```

 >[!attention] Note: When running these commands on a to-be control plane node, sudo access may be required along with pre-creation of the /etc/kubernetes/manifests/ directory.

-For arp type load-balancing use following command:
+##### For arp type load-balancing use following command:
+>[!warning] run this command as a root user
 ```
 kube-vip manifest pod \
     --interface $INTERFACE \